What’s the difference between the I-PASS Study Group and the I-PASS Institute?

 The I-PASS Study Group is a collaborative of researchers, hospitalists, and medical education specialists who developed a package of interventions to standardize the I-PASS handoff process and study its impact.
 Once I-PASS was validated, the Study Group became focused on implementing I-PASS in as many hospitals as possible to reduce medical errors and improve patient safety.
 The Study Group realized that without the appropriate resources, guidance and oversight, hospitals couldn’t implement the program in a way that could be sustained.
 The I-PASS Institute was created in 2016 to help achieve widespread adoption and sustainment.

 I-PASS can be implemented in individual departments, but for the greatest benefit, it should be adopted throughout an entire institution.
-The I-PASS Institute will work with you to develop a proposed implementation plan that best meets your goals.
+The I-PASS Institute will work with you to develop an implementation plan that best meets your goals.
 A formal needs assessment can be conducted in as little as two weeks to help identify the key areas of improvement in transitions of care at your institution.
 For more information on this process, please click here.

 A focused implementation for several departments can take 9 – 12 months, while a full institution at a large hospital can take up to 2 – 3 years.
 Each of these timelines is an estimate and may be adjusted based on the scope of implementation and site-specific needs.